-Price Election-The value per bushel for the purpose of determining premiums and indemnity under the policy (see your insurance agent for additional pricing information).
+Price Election-The value per bushel for the purpose of determining premiums and indemnity under the policy.
+Price elections are posted on the RMA web site at: http://webapp.rma.usda.gov/apps/ ActuarialInformationBrowser/.

 Production Guarantee- Number of bushels guaranteed per acre determined by multiplying your approved yield by the coverage level percentage you elect.